-He’s the Bad Boy of Chess.
-But Did He Cheat?
+He’s the bad boy of chess.
+But did he cheat?

 “I thought Carlsen literally cracked at the end,” said Viswanathan Anand, a five-time world champion from India.
 He was also astonished to learn that Carlsen and others believed that Niemann had cheated.

 “Am I naive,” Anand asked, “or are my colleagues paranoid?”
-An Existential Threat

 At the 46th Guernsey Chess Festival in mid-October paranoia was a popular topic.
 The tournament is played on one of the Channel Islands near France, best known for its hospitable approach to corporate taxes, and first prize was a modest 1,600 pounds, about $1,900.
 It was mostly men, many of them in chess-themed hoodies, and a kind of camaraderie was part of the atmosphere.
 The games were played in a stately old church, and once they were over, competitors headed to an adjacent room to offer each other tips on every move they’d just made.